3dcitydb/3dcitydb-docs/source/wfs/configuration/operations.rst

 Operations settings
 ~~~~~~~~~~~~~~~~~~~

-The *operations* settings are used to define the operation-specific
+The *operations* settings are used to define the WFS operations that shall
-behavior of the WFS.
+be available to clients.
+The *Simple WFS* conformance class mandates that every WFS
+must at least support the operations *GetCapabilities*, *DescribeFeatureType*, *ListStoredQueries*,
+*DescribeStoredQueries* and the stored query *GetFeatureById*.
+These operations therefore have
+not to be explicitly listed in the ``<operations>`` element to be offered by the WFS.

 .. code-block:: xml
    :name: wfs_operation_settings_config_listing